FooBarShebang/math_extra_lib/Documentation/Requirements/RE005_poly_solver.md

 * Accept only a single non-negative integer argument $N \geq 0$
 * Calculate N + 1 polynomials of the N-th degree $b_{i,N}(x)$ is the N-th degree Berstein polynomial ($0 \leq i \leq N$)
-* Return calculated polynomials as a list of instances on the **Polynomial** class, preserving the order
+* Return calculated polynomials as a list of instances on the **Polynomial** class, preserving the order; except for the 0-th degree, which is a list of a single element being equal to 1
-* Calculation of each individual K-th power polynomial shold be delegated to a separate function
+* Calculation of each individual K-th power polynomial may be delegated to a separate function

 **Verification Method:** T